Learning Web Development is Like Learning How to Paint

 Once a beginner learns where to put the code in the document and less what element or CSS property to use, they can then use reference to learn as they go.

 Learning tons of tags and writing Hello World! is nothing that would be cool enough to share with friends to build confidence.
+This process has a high likelihood of motivating a beginner to learn web development from scratch.

 How does HTML and CSS relate to responsive web design?